slingamn/ircv3-specifications/extensions/utf8-only.md

 ## Introduction
 IRC predates the Unicode standard.
-Consequently, although UTF-8 has been widely adopted as the character encoding for IRC, servers and clients cannot in general assume that IRC data is UTF-8.
-This specification defines an informational capability that makes this assumption possible.
+Consequently, although UTF-8 has been widely adopted on IRC, clients cannot assume that all IRC data is UTF-8.
+This specification defines an informational capability for servers that only allow UTF-8 on their network, letting clients change their encoding to suit.

 ## The `draft/utf8-only` capability
 `draft/utf8-only` is an informational capability indicating that the server only supports UTF-8 messages.
 Servers advertising this capability MUST NOT relay content (such as `PRIVMSG` or `NOTICE` message data, channel topics, or realnames) containing non-UTF-8 data to clients.
-Clients implementing this specification MUST NOT send non-UTF8 data to the server once they have received this capability.
-Server handling of such messages is implementation-defined, but MAY involve sending the `FAIL` code described below.
+Clients implementing this specification MUST NOT send non-UTF-8 data to the server once they have seen this capability.
+Server handling of such messages is implementation-defined, and MAY involve sending the `FAIL` code described below.

-If a client implementing this specification receives this capability, they MUST set their outgoing encoding to UTF-8 without requiring any user intervention.
-This allows misconfigured clients to work transparently on networks that only allow UTF-8 traffic.
+If a client implementing this specification sees this capability, they MUST set their outgoing encoding to UTF-8 without requiring any user intervention.
+This allows clients to work transparently on networks that only allow UTF-8 traffic.

 ## The `INVALID_UTF8` `FAIL` code
 This is a code that can be used with the `FAIL` command, as defined by the [standard replies](https://ircv3.net/specs/extensions/standard-replies) specification.
 This code indicates to the client that their message was dropped or modified because it contained non-UTF-8 bytes.